Close Menu

 4. Identify Seed Keywords

 Once you have topic buckets, the next step is to identify seed keywords.
 These are the basic keywords you will put into keyword research tools to create more ideas.
-For example, if your seed keyword is “running shoes,” you can type it into SEMrush’s Keyword Magic Tool, set your target country, and analyse the results.
+For example, if your seed keyword is “running shoes,” you can type it into SEMrush’s Keyword Magic Tool, set your target country, and analyze the results.
 From there, you can view keyword volume, competition, keyword variations, related searches, and SERP analysis.

 5. Observe Search Intent

-After gathering seed keywords, it is important to observe search intent.
-Every keyword has a purpose behind it.
-Some users search for information purposes, such as “what is SEO,” while others may search with a buying purposes intent, like “SEO experts for businesses.”
 There are also users who search for comparison purposes, such as “best SEO tools,” or specific websites, such as “SEMrush login.”
 So by understanding the search intention of the users, it will allow you to create the right content, such as, informational article, a product page, or a service comparison page etc.

 6. Focus on Long-Tail Keywords